-6. An aneurysm support system, comprising: a support scaffold agent that is adjustable between a first configuration and a second configuration; means for delivering the support scaffold agent in the first configuration to a location within a patient's body externally adjacent to an aneurysm; wherein the support scaffold agent is adjustable at the location from the first configuration to the second configuration; and 20 wherein the support scaffold agent in the second configuration at the location is adapted to provide a substantial external support scaffold to the aneurysm.
+6. A vascular aneurysm support system, comprising: a support scaffold agent that is adjustable between a first configuration and a second configuration; a minimally invasive delivery assembly with a minimally invasive delivery member with a delivery lumen;

+means for delivering the support scaffold agent in the first configuration through the delivery lumen from outside a patient's body and to a location within the patient's body externally adjacent to a vascular aneurysm;

+wherein the support scaffold agent is adjustable at the location from the first configuration to the second configuration; and wherein the support scaffold agent in the second configuration at the location is adapted to provide a substantial external support scaffold to the vascular aneurysm against outward pressure from within the vascular aneurysm.